 Please note this opinion is completely unbiased too, as we received the product as part of our hybrid camper trailer that we purchased second hand, with our own cash.

 If you are looking for a hitch upgrade, you can’t go past the DO35.
-It’s amazing.
+It’s amazing, and we’re really happy with it.
+Our Cruisemaster DO35 Hitch review is another great big tick.